 Some people have a clear idea of where they want to spend their last days.
 Some would prefer to die at home; others prefer to stay in a hospital or a hospice.

 These thoughts may change over time.
 Some people may be too unwell to be moved from hospital.
-We will do our best to accommodate individual wishes and will talk to you about what is practical.
+We will do our best to accommodate individual wishes and will talk to you about what is achievable.

-When someone enters the last few days of life, they often lose interest in food and drink.
-It can be hard to sit by when a loved one stops eating and drinking but this is a normal part of the dying process.
+When someone is in the last few days of life, they often lose interest in food and drink.
+It can be hard to watch a loved one stop eating and drinking, but this is a normal part of the dying process.
 We will help your loved one to eat and drink for as long as they want to.

-If they are no longer able to drink, we will keep their mouth moist and clean to help with their comfort.
-If you would like to do this for your loved one, the nurses can show you how.
+When a person is dying, doctors review their medications to ensure that they remain helpful.
 Some medications may be stopped.
 If medications are necessary and your loved one is unable to take them as tablets, they may be given as injections instead.

 When someone is dying it is quite normal for their condition to vary from day to day, or even hour to hour.
 Often people become drowsy and spend much of their time sleeping.
 Even if they appear to be sleeping, they may still be aware of your presence, your voice, and your touch.